cyclus/cyclus.github.com/source/cep/cep20.rst

 * agents respond to current simulation state (Tick Phase)
 * resource exchange execution (Exchange Phase)
 * agents respond to current simulation state (Tock Phase)
+* agents react to simulation (Decision Phase)
 * agents leave simulation (Decommissioning Phase)

 The Building, Exchange, and Decommissioning phases each include critical, core-based events, and will be called *Kernel* phases.
-The Tick and Tock phases do not include core-based events, and instead let agents react to previous core-based events and inspect core simulation state.
+The Tick, Tock, and Decision phases do not include core-based events, and instead let agents react to previous core-based events and inspect core simulation state.
 Furthermore, they are periods in which agents can update their own state and are accordingly considered *Agent* phases.
 In general, Agent phases *must* bracket *critical*